Master of Science Occupational Therapy 60 Credits | School of Health and Natural Sciences | Dobbs Ferry

 If you want an endlessly rewarding career in Occupational Therapy, Mercy College's Graduate Occupational Therapy (OT) weekend program is for you.
-We offer a 60 credit two year full-time weekend program with classes scheduled every other weekend.
+We offer a 60 credit, two year, full-time, weekend program with classes scheduled approximately every other weekend.
 The program incorporates a variety of learning methods including a mixture of lecture, discussion, small group problem solving, hands-on experiences, problem based learning (PBL) and our innovative "learning by doing" philosophy.
 Our faculty is comprised of occupational therapy practitioners with various specializations, providing Mercy students with first-rate, well rounded instruction.
 Most faculty members have published within the field and are nationally recognized for their expertise.
-Students with a bachelor's degree and the required prerequisite courses can directly enter into the MS degree program.
-Students without a bachelor's degree can apply for a B.S. in Health Sciences which includes prerequisites or pre-professional occupational therapy courses.
-Students can apply up to one year in advance of entry into the program.
+Students with a bachelor's degree and the required prerequisite courses can apply into the M.S. degree program.
+Students without a bachelor's degree can apply to the B.S. in Health Sciences Program which includes prerequisites or pre-professional occupational therapy courses.
+Students apply up to one year in advance of entry into the graduate program.

 Job growth expected to

 rise 18% through 2028*

 For occupational therapists